kuobenj/pi_scripts/README.md

 The intention initially was to be able to SSH into this device from whereever.
 If I set up the port forwarding properly, but I don't think I've really taken advantage of that for some time.

-### `monitor.py`
+### ~~`monitor.py`~~

-This is a really hacky script to post the system performance into a webpage I could access simply.
+~~This is a really hacky script to post the system performance into a webpage I could access simply.
 Back when the deprecated camera stuff was in place I wanted to see what rates would affect the system to the point it'd fall over.
-Still kind of a neat page, and I could add stuff in the future to monitor other aspects of the system?
+Still kind of a neat page, and I could add stuff in the future to monitor other aspects of the system?~~

+I've removed this from the rc.local file.

 ### `light_switch.py`

 This is the meat of the system.
-Currently all it is looking for is the switch position and will send an IFTTT signal to turn on or off my light in my room.
+Currently it is looking for is the switch position and will send a curl requet to turn on or off my light in my room.

-I want to extend the functionality of this switch with additional peripherals mentioned above.

-The second switch I would like for one position to indicate to hold the current RGB light values, and the other position to indicate to cycle through my preprogrammed colors.
+The second switch holds the current RGB light values, and the other position to indicate to cycle through my preprogrammed colors.

-Finally I'd like to add 4 LED's which I would use to indicate the last byte of my local IP address, so this way I wouldn't even need the up_ipdate script above.
+~~Finally I'd like to add 4 LED's which I would use to indicate the last byte of my local IP address, so this way I wouldn't even need the up_ipdate script above.~~
+I think actually the ammount of current draw may be too high for this functionality.
+It seems like each GPIO pin on a Pi can draw 16mA, but a regular red LED draws about 0.20mA, I think though there are some tutorials where one can further limit the current by using a larger resistor so this may be an option in the future.

 ## `rc.local`